hjbotha-cybr/CybrAuditSyslogWriter/README.md

 The hostname and port of your Syslog Receiver (Currently only supports plain text TCP)

 ## SyslogReceiverProtocol
-The protocol of your Syslog Receiver
+The protocol of your Syslog Receiver.

 Valid values are:
 | Value | Definition                        |
 | ----- | --------------------------------- |